shenhuiying2017/azure-docs.es-es/articles/iot-suite/iot-suite-connecting-devices-linux.md

 <properties
-   pageTitle="Conectar un dispositivo mediante C en Linux | Microsoft Azure" description="Se describe cómo conectar un dispositivo a la solución de supervisión remota preconfigurada del Conjunto de IoT de Azure mediante una aplicación creada en C que se ejecuta en Linux." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on Linux | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on Linux." services="" suite="iot-suite" documentationCenter="na"